Home / Undergrad / Undergraduate – University of Windsor

 Supplemental Documents

-You must fulfill audition or interview requirements for the following limited enrollment programs:
+You must provide supplementary information or complete an audition or interview for the following limited enrollment programs:

 • Bachelor of Fine Arts – Acting